MISP/misp-website/_pages/datamodels.md

 *   **email-thread-index**: The email thread index header
 *   **email-x-mailer**: Email x-mailer header
 *   **eppn**: eduPersonPrincipalName - eppn - the NetId of the person for the purposes of inter-institutional authentication.
 Should be stored in the form of user@univ.edu, where univ.edu is the name of the local security domain.
+*   **favicon-mmh3**: favicon-mmh3 is the murmur3 hash of a favicon as used in Shodan.
 *   **filename**: Filename
 *   **filename&#124;authentihash**: A checksum in md5 format
 *   **filename&#124;impfuzzy**: Import fuzzy hash - a fuzzy hash created based on the imports in the sample.